siemens/ix-icons/BREAKING_CHANGES.md

 ## Loading icon svg as external resource

-Previously all icons were bundled inside the icon package itself.
-We choose this way to provide a easy setup without any additional configurations.
-The downside of this implementation results in a increasing bundle size.
+Previously, all icons were included within the icon package itself.
+This approach was chosen to simplify setup and eliminate the need for additional configurations.
+However, this implementation has led to an increase in bundle size.

-With release of main library @siemens/ix and @siemens/ix-icons you have to provide the icons as a static resource.
-This makes the bundle size significant smaller.
+With the release of the main libraries @siemens/ix and @siemens/ix-icons, you now need to provide the icons as a static resource.
+This significantly reduces the bundle size.

 # v2.0.0